-However, Pink establishes three types of motivation, according to the kind of society throughout history and the challenges the individuals had to face.
+However, Pink establishes three types of motivation, according to the kind of society throughout history and the challenges that individuals had to face.
 First motivation is focused on survival (Motivation 1.0).
-Second motivation (2.0) is based on a reward-punishment system which works properly with the routine tasks of the 20th Century.
-And the third motivation (3.0), the one of the 21st Century, is related to more creative tasks (since the routine ones are carried out by machines) and it has to arise from each individual, it has to be intrinsic.
+Second motivation (2.0) is based on a reward-punishment system which worked properly with the routine tasks of the 20th Century.
+And the third motivation (3.0), the one of the 21st Century, is related to more creative tasks (since the routine ones are carried out by machines) and it has to arise from each individual; in other words, it has to be intrinsic.
 This video is very interesting since Pink explains the influence of economic incentives in the results and also how they can be counter-productive in some contexts.

 Intrinsic motivation, which has been explained in the Self-Determination Theory, is defined as “the inherent tendency to look for challenge, change, improvement of your own abilities, exploring and learning.”
 This intrinsic motivation is related to three notions: